Katze liegt auf dem Boden und gÀhnt - Mundgeruch bei Katzen: Ursachen, Symptome und Behandlung

 1. Dental care for cats

-• Brushing teeth: Slowly get your cat used to a special cat toothbrush and toothpaste.
+• Brushing teeth: Gradually get your cat used to a special cat toothbrush and toothpaste.

-• Tooth cleaning toys: There are toys that reduce plaque through chewing.
+• Dental cleaning toys: There are toys that reduce plaque through chewing.

 • Dental care snacks: Special treats support oral hygiene.